JhossePaul/pysetl/docs/source/dal.rst

 Repository inherits from :class:`typing.Generic` and expects a mandatory type parameter.
 It should fail if not given.

-SparkRepository implementation expects a standard Connector therefore expects a standard SparkSession too.
-You can instantiate it passing a Connector and the type parameter, or you can use the convenient :class:`pysetl.storage.repository.SparkRepositoryBuilder` and simply pass a configuration.
+SparkRepository implementation expects a standard Connector and a standard SparkSession too.
+You can instantiate it by passing a Connector and the type parameter, or you can use the convenient :class:`pysetl.storage.repository.SparkRepositoryBuilder` and simply pass a configuration.